Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Overview

 The Sexual Harassment/Assault Response and Prevention Program Office directs the Army’s efforts in the prevention of and response to sexual harassment, sexual assault and associated retaliatory behaviors.
-It integrates Army SHARP policy and ensures effective communications with internal and external stakeholders.
+It integrates Army SHARP policy and ensures effective communication with internal and external stakeholders.

 Key Components: